Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tnumber_12_g0.md

 The answer is correct, but the written katex is not aligned properly?
 Can you please ensure you are following coding guidelines and fix the written katex accordingly?

+b: katex is not aligned properly in the code, please have a look at coding guidelines and clean this code.
 </div>

 <div class='review'>